 I believe establishing a love for the piano in the first year of lessons is super important.
 For this reason, I concentrate on teaching my students to get playing.
 For most students, this means learning to read and count proficiently and playing with both hands.
 We work on lots of ear training and improvisation as well.
 My goal is to have them see and feel that they are making good progress.
 I hold off on scales and arpeggios until year two, after my students learn to enjoy playing music.

 People need inspiration.
 People need a dream.
 They need to see and hear how amazing it will be when they begin to reach their goals.
-As teachers, we are our students first example of someone who can play.
-It helps our students to see and hear us play, in the lesson, at recitals, in concerts, at church, school or wherever else we perform.
+As teachers, we are our students’ first example of someone who can play.
+It helps our students to see and hear us play, in the lesson, at recitals, in concerts, at church, school, or wherever else we perform.
 It is also really inspiring for students (and parents) to see more advanced students playing.
 This proves that they can reach the goal of learning to play well.
 Having studio recitals really helps with this, I also keep some videos of my best students handy to show the newer students.
 Lastly, I show I show my students videos of great pianists this is so inspiring.
-I want my students to enjoy every aspect of the journey while at the same time dream of how it will feel when they can play the piano well.
+I want my students to enjoy every aspect of the journey while at the same time, to dream of how it will feel when they can play the piano well.

-“Where loves is deep”
+“Where love is deep”